Desert pupfish: Management factors

 While the desert pupfish contains a remarkable tolerance to extreme conditions, the species is listed as endangered as of 1986.
 The desert pupfish has been the focus of many conservation studies and attempts.
 Beginning in the late 1800s, the disappearance of the fish has been associated to the increase of human activities.
+It is considered Critically Imperiled by NatureServe.

 Specifically, the threats to desert pupfish survival include the destruction of habitat, including loss and/or degradation of habitat through groundwater pumping and water diversion; contamination from agricultural return flows and other contaminants; physical changes in water quality; and pesticide run-off.
 In addition to these anthropogenic effects, desert pupfish have also been threatened by disease and predation due to invasive and nonnative species.
 The most recent decline of desert pupfish have shown to be correlated with environmental competition, predation and behavioral activities that interfere with reproduction, though the direct effects of these factors are unknown.

 Various management factors have been suggested as beneficial towards saving the desert pupfish, including the control and management of exotic and invasive species in pupfish habitats; the maintenance of water levels, quality, and the proper functioning condition of ponds, springs, and drains; the restoration and enhancement of degraded habitat; and the establishment of large primary refuge populations for each group of wild C. macularius.
 The reintroduction of the desert pupfish to wild habitats has been moderately successful, with the establishment of captive or refuge desert pupfish populations has been more fruitful.
 Water management has been largely cited as having the greatest impact on the survival of C. macularius.